Th3Tr1ckst3r/Volt/README.md

-# Volt, protect your files for free, your way!
+# Volt, protect your files for free.
+Your way!

 Volt is a free, secure, and interactive AES256-bit encryption program.
 Designed to be light-weight, cross-platform, and usable in GUI, or CLI forms.
 This is not yet ready for production-use, but ready for personal-use.